fbpx

 Download Itinerary

-The West Highland Way route travels along the bonnie banks of Loch Lomond, across the atmospheric Rannoch Moor, past dramatic Glencoe and onwards to finish at the foot of Ben Nevis, Britain’s highest mountain.
+Winding its way north, the route ribbons along the bonnie banks of Loch Lomond, across the sweeping and atmospheric Rannoch Moor, and past the dramatic Glencoe to finish at the foot of Ben Nevis – Scotland’s highest mountain.
+It follows old drover trails and 18th-century military roads, picks its way up the Devil’s Staircase and offers breathtaking and ever-changing evocative views.

-Please note: Total daily distances are given for each stage but will vary slightly as you also need to walk to your accommodation each day which will usually add a short distance.
+Please note: Total daily distances are given for each stage but will vary slightly as you also need to walk to your accommodation each day, which will usually add a short distance.

-Extra Nights and Accommodation Upgrades
+Booking Notes and Accommodation Upgrades Read More

 Trip Highlights